gaehlerm/SoftwareEngineering/README.md

 In most cases and especially in unit tests, there is no need for a teardown function.
 However, if your tests use text files, databases or something else that is presistant, things become tricky.
 Your tests might need temporary files, change values in databases, have network connections, etc. It becomes messy.
 You need a fool proof way that your file handling always works.
 This is where setup and teardown really come into play.

 For the file creation there is not that much that can go wrong.
 You create it from code or copy it from another location.
 This is to be implemented in the setup part of the test or using some function.
 If you copy files make sure the original file is write protected.
+Otherwise you might change it by accident.

 The tricky part is deleting the files at the end of the test.
 And yes, it has to be at the end of the test rather than the beginning of the next test because you'll probably change the order of the tests at some point.
 Cleaning up at the beginning of a test is a fairly desperate measure.